 Learn how HR leaders can leverage on video-enabled business applications to empower their human capital strategies.

-- 95% retention rate for candidates chosen through online video interviews
+- 95% talent retention rate for candidates chosen through an online video interview process

 - 54% of employees screened through video interviewing achieved goals on time as opposed to 43% hired the traditional way